jakobrunge/tigramite/README.md

 - statsmodels, tested with Version 0.6 (optional, necessary for p-value corrections)

+## Installation

+python setup.py install

+This will install tigramite in your path.

+To use just the ParCorr, CMIknn and CMIsymb independence tests, only numpy and scipy are required.
+For CMIknn cython can optionally be used for compilation, otherwise the provided *.c file is used.

+GPACE requires more work: Firstly, sklearn is required for Gaussian Process regression.
+Secondly, either the python package 'ace' or the R-package 'acepack' are required for the ACE estimator.
+The R-package version is much faster. 'ace' can be installed via pip install ace. 'acepack' has to be installed in R first, and can then be accessed by tigramite using the rpy2-interface.
+Note that GPACE relies on a pre-computed null-distribution stored in a *.npz file.
+A null distribution has to be computed for each sample size (like a critical value table).
+To generate the *.npz file, the script generate_gpace_nulldist.py can be used.

 ## User Agreement

 By downloading TIGRAMITE you agree with the following points: The toolbox is provided without any warranty or conditions of any kind.
 We assume no responsibility for errors or omissions in the results and interpretations following from application the toolbox.